robfatland/zero2x/Z2JH/README.md

 ## The FAQ we would like to find (while learning this)

-- If I am interrupted mid-stream: What becomes of my work?
+- If I am interrupted mid-process: What becomes of my work?
-    - Using the interactive cloud shell both file structure and cloud resources are present upon resuming from an interruption
+    - I used the interactive cloud shell
+    - file system modifications were intact (e.g. key pair files)
+    - cloud resources (RG, vnet, subnet) were still present
+    - environment variable assignments were lost
+    - commands to recreate them are still available in `history`
 - What is the care and feeding going to look like?
 - What is the Z2JH the high-level breakdown?
     - Set up K8 (Kubernetes plus Helm)